CleanCut/rusty_audio/README.md

 # `rusty_audio`

-`rusty_audio` is a fun and easy audio library that provides a 4-track audio system to load/decode audio files and play them.
+`rusty_audio` is a fun and easy audio playback library that provides a 4-track audio system to load/decode audio files and play them, perfect for small projects.

 - Formats: MP3, WAV, Vorbis and Flac.
 - Platforms: Supports macOS, Windows, and iOS out of the box.
 Linux requires installation of